How to Solve iOS Heating Issue after Upgrade to iOS 15: 7 Working Solutions

 “I recently updated my iPhone to iOS 15, but it started to overheat.
 Can someone tell me how to fix the iOS 15 heating issue?”

-If you have also updated your device to the latest iOS 14 version, then you can encounter a similar situation.
+If you have also updated your device to the latest iOS 15 version, then you can encounter a similar situation.
 When a new iOS version is released, it can cause unwanted issues like device overheating.
-The good news is that you can fix the iPhone heating up due to iOS 14 update by following some smart tips.
-To help you, I’m going to discuss 7 easy fixes for iPhone heating up after iOS 14 update that anyone can implement.
+The good news is that you can fix the iPhone heating up due to the iOS 15 update by following some smart tips.
+I’m going to discuss 7 easy fixes for iPhone heating up after the iOS 15 update that anyone can implement to help you.

-Before we start diagnosing the issue, let’s quickly learn some of the common reasons for iPhone heating up after iOS 14 update.
+Before we start diagnosing the issue, let’s quickly learn some of the common reasons for iPhone heating up after the iOS 15 update.

 - There might be some battery issues (like poor battery health) on your iPhone.